ParrotSec/documentation/docs/library/helpme.md

 sudo apt install python-pip
 sudo apt install python3-venv python3-pip

-Parrot doesn't have a swap file because we use Btrfs as the file system (fs) normally you want a swap file to act as a buffer when you have little ram or when you want to put your system to sleep/hibernate.
-If you encrypted your system (and we highly recommend full-disk encryption) then you will see the partitions are first written in ext4 encrypted with LUKS and LVM as your volume manager
+Parrot didn't have a swap file for a while because we use btrfs which until kernel 5.0 didn't support swap. (it's not in parrot yet but should be here shortly) Normally you want a swap file to act as a buffer when you don't have enough ram or when you want to put your system to sleep/hibernate.
+With btrfs your suspend is taken care of without swap. and swap isn't necessary if you have enough ram (that's a big if, it all depends on your requirements)

+If you encrypted your system (and we highly recommend full-disk encryption) then you will see some of the partitions are first written in ext4 encrypted with LUKS and LVM as your volume manager.
+Your main /home and other partitions (if you made different partitions in your LUKS encrypted volume then you will see several btrfs partitions) will have the best of both worlds as btrfs is crazy fast and your disk is fully encrypted with LUKS.

 ------------------------------------------------------------------------------
 			     Troubleshooting
 ------------------------------------------------------------------------------